 - (1) Students may seek out an ODU faculty member as a potential collaborator on the project.
 In this case, the student should discuss the research opportunity with the faculty member to see if he or she would be interested in collaborating.
 The nature of the collaboration should be clearly detailed in terms of potential benefit to the student and the faculty member.
-In this case, the faculty member collaborator would serve as the supervisor of Sona activities. - (2) Students may approach the ODU Graduate Program Director (GPD) for the clinical program to request permission to access the Sona pool.
-Students should be prepared to summarize the research to familiarize the GPD with the project.
-In this case, the GPD would serve as the supervisor of Sona activities.
+In this case, the faculty member collaborator would serve as the supervisor of Sona activities. - (2) Students may approach the Director of Clinical Training to request permission to access the Sona pool.
+Students should be prepared to summarize the research to familiarize the DCT with the project.
+In this case, the DCT would serve as the supervisor of Sona activities.

 Students and Mentors should be aware that IRB approval is necessary in order to access the Sona participant pool.
 Non-ODU research mentors, as Consortium faculty, may serve as Responsible Project Investigators (RPIs) for obtaining IRB approval.
 However, non-ODU Psychology faculty may not serve as supervisors of Sona activities, per the ODU Psychology Department policy on accessing the Sona pool.
-An ODU Psychology Department faculty collaborator or the ODU clinical program consortium GPD must serve in this role.
+An ODU Psychology Department faculty collaborator or the ODU clinical program consortium DCT must serve in this role.
 Please keep in mind that per Program Policies, IRB approval is required at the chair's institution as well as the institution at which research is conducted.